Christian Peace and Nonviolence: A Documentary History, Michael Long (Orbis, 2011)

 INVITE is a group that was begun as a student / staff / faculty / friends movement in the spring of 2002 in the aftermath of the September 11th tumult, at Luther Seminary in Saint Paul, Minnesota.
-In the last few years it has lain somewhat dormant, but we are reviving it this fall.
+In the last few years it has lain somewhat dormant, but we are reviving it in the 2019-2020 academic year.
 Join us on Wednesdays after chapel — either in person or through zoom (https://luthersem.zoom.us/j/6516413232/) — to explore how nonviolence can be understood as a core Christian practice.
 We will try to keep to an 11:45 am to 12:30 pm schedule, but of course people are “invited” to stay in conversation as long as they want to each week.

 Fall 2019 schedule: